Build a session

 # Recursively prefixes and merges all sub_module nodes

-prefix_ir(ir, prefix) rewrites all node names, routes, patterns, controls, and automations with the prefix. flatten(ir) recursively resolves sub_modules into a single flat IR (parent-wins for transport settings).
+prefix_ir(ir, prefix) rewrites all node names, routes, patterns, controls, and automations with the prefix. flatten(ir) recursively resolves sub_graphs into a single flat IR (parent-wins for transport settings).